apronotti/telegram-bot-to-show-chainlink-price-feeds/README.md

 2952
 ```

-### In the bot is implemented in the following part of the source code of the bot
+### Chainlink price queries are implemented in the following part of the source code of the bot

 ```
 ...